Chemin de fer de Petite Ceinture: II - Ouest Company's Paris–Auteuil passenger line

-III - the Ouest Company's 'Chemin de Fer de Ceinture Rive Gauche'
+III - Ouest Company's Chemin de Fer de Ceinture Rive Gauche

-The Auteuil bridge-viaduct (dit: 'Point du Jour') - built from 1863 to 1867, it connected the Ceinture Auteuil line to the Ceinture Rive Gauche open the same year.
+The Auteuil bridge-viaduct (Point du Jour), built from 1863 to 1867 to connect the Ceinture Auteuil line to the Ceinture Rive Gauche, open the same year.

-From 1852 the state had continued, non-officially, their own plan-study for the Left Bank arc of rail that would complete their original fortification-provision goals, and from 1857 this became an official pre-project that Napoleon III declared 'of public interest' in 1861, but as all of the Ceinture Syndicate company lines were already connected between them, they saw no commercial interest in this.
-The state, intent in their aims, had begun procuring the funds necessary to purchase the lands and lay rail for the line even before Napoleon III's declaration, and had from 1863 begun the landscaping and bridge work needed for a Chemin de fer de Ceinture Rive Gauche: bridges because, unlike the Rive Droite Ceinture line, the Rive Gauche wouldn't block traffic, but pass over and under streets over bridges, below underpasses and through tunnels.
+From 1852, the state had non-officially continued its own plan-study for the Rive Gauche arc of rail to complete its original fortification-provision goals, and from 1857 this became an official pre-project that Napoleon III declared 'of public interest' in 1861.
+But as all the Syndicate lines were already connected, it saw no commercial interest in this.
+The state had begun procuring the funds necessary to purchase land and lay rail for the line even before Napoleon III's declaration, and from 1863 had begun the landscaping and bridge work required for a chemin de fer de Ceinture Rive Gauche.
+The bridges were needed because, unlike the Rive Droite Ceinture line, the Rive Gauche would pass over and under streets, over bridges, below underpasses, and through tunnels.

-It is worth mentioning that, during the above, Paris had doubled in size: from 1860, Paris annexed all the 'country communes' between its city tax walls and the fortifications, which put the formerly countryside Ceinture line within the new City limits.
-Providing a passenger service for these 'new arrondissements' became yet another State goal, as was the need for railway transport to the upcoming 1867 International Exposition that would bring crowds of visitors to the Left Bank Champ de Mars.
+During the above, Paris had doubled in size, as Paris annexed all the 'country communes' between its city tax walls and fortifications from 1860, which put the formerly countryside Ceinture line within the new city limits.
+Providing passenger service for these 'new arrondissements' (Parisian administrative districts) became yet another state goal, as also the need for railway transport to the upcoming 1867 International Exposition that would bring crowds of visitors to the Left Bank's Champ de Mars (Field of Mars).